About Harrison County

 - Response time for public records requests is mandated to be prompt under Ohio law, with agencies required to respond within a reasonable period.

 Harrison County operates a detention facility adjacent to the Sheriff's Office where inmates awaiting trial or serving shorter sentences are housed.
 Inmate information and jail rosters can typically be obtained by contacting the Sheriff's Office directly during business hours, though online inmate lookup systems may be available through third-party jail management portals.
-Municipal police departments operate in some of the county's incorporated villages, including the Cadiz Police Department which serves the county seat.
+Municipal police departments operate in some of Harrison County's incorporated villages, including the Cadiz Police Department which serves the county seat.

 Criminal, Arrest & Jail Records